Category: Coverage

 Nature: “Seven technologies to watch in 2024”

-AI-enabled protein design is a technology area you’ll want to keep an eye on in the year ahead, according to Nature.
-With massive datasets to train on and ever more sophisticated deep learning approaches, technologies like our own RFdiffusion All-Atom are opening the door to custom enzymes, advanced biomaterials, and more.
-The article, Seven technologies…
+AI-enabled protein design is a technology area you’ll want to keep an eye on, according to Nature.
+With massive training datasets and ever more sophisticated deep-learning approaches, tools like our own RFdiffusion All-Atom are opening the door to custom enzymes, advanced biomaterials, and more.
+From Nature: Deep learning for protein design Two decades ago, David…

 AstraZeneca to buy Icosavax for $1.1B